 We also have time to let ourselves be moved by other works of art because this is the purpose of an exhibition.
 Everyone is attracted to different statues; there are no major or minor ones, perfect or imperfect.
-The beauty we see in art is the result of our emotions, like the smile aroused by the drunk satyr’s bust (1).
-What about the head of the Old Man from Otricoli (2) or the statue of Ulysses under the ram (3)?
-The display of the emperors’ busts that often seams all similar is a selection of in-the-round “snapshots” that preserve their personality.
+The beauty we see in art results from our emotions, like the smile aroused by the drunk satyr’s bust (1).
+What about the Old Man’s head from Otricoli (2) or the statue of Ulysses under the ram (3)?
+The display of the emperors’ busts that often seams all similar is selecting in-the-round “snapshots” that preserve their personality.

-Can you photograph the statues of the Torlonia Collection?
+Can you photograph the statues of the Torlonia Marbles Collection?

 No flash!
 It makes us smile if we think about the damage to which these works were subjected before returning to new life!
-Artists of the caliber of Raphael and the Berninis, father and son, were in charge to restore them.
-For example, the goat statue’s head was further embellished by the baroque hand of Gian Lorenzo Bernini (4).
-By immortalizing the Torlonia Collection statues with our camera, we feel we can pay homage to the artists of the past and capture their souls.
+Artists like Raphael and the Berninis, father and son, were in charge of restoring them.
+For example, the goat statue’s head was further embellished by Gian Lorenzo Bernini’s baroque hand (4).
+By immortalizing the Torlonia Collection statues with our camera, we feel we can pay homage to the ancient artists and capture their souls.

 Why an Exhibition and not a Permanent Museum?

-The project was born from the agreement between the Ministry of Cultural Heritage, the Torlonia Foundation, and the fashion house Bulgari intervention.
-The ultimate goal is to reopen the doors to the museum that will exhibit the largest and most significant collection of Greco-Roman statues worldwide.
+The project was born from the agreement between the Ministry of Cultural Heritage, the Torlonia Foundation, and Bulgari (the fashion house) intervention.
+The ultimate goal is to reopen the museum’s doors that will exhibit the largest and most significant collection of Greco-Roman statues worldwide.

 The Capitoline Museums

-The exhibition starts from Villa Caffarelli and ends in the Exedra of Marcus Aurelius, inside the Capitoline Museums.
-The Exedra houses the Roman bronzes donated by Sixtus IV to the Roman people as “perennial testimony of excellence and value”.
+The Torlonia Marbles exhibition starts from Villa Caffarelli and ends in Marcus Aurelius’s Exedra, inside the Capitoline Museums.
+The Exedra houses the Roman bronzes donated by Sixtus IV to the Roman people as “perennial testimony of excellence and value.”
 It was the first nucleus of works that includes the original equestrian statue of Marcus Aurelius.
 That gave rise, in 1471, to the first public museum in the world.

 From the Lupa Capitolina to the colossal head of Marcus Aurelius, we admire incredibly preserved bronzes.
-From the surprising art gallery, passing through the works in which Rome’s identity is most recognizable, the Capitoline Museums are fundamental to learn about the origins of the Eternal City.
+From the surprising art gallery, passing through the works in which Rome’s identity is most recognizable, the Capitoline Museums are fundamental to learning about the Eternal City’s origins.

 To know the cost of a private guided tour, please contact us.